kylerbrown/bark/specification.md

 A *dataset* is defined as a concrete time series or point process.
 Multiple datasets may be stored in an entry, and may be unequal in length or have different *timebases*.

+Attributes are stored in a YAML file with `.meta` appended to the dataset name.

 A *timebase* is defined by two quantities (with units), one of which is optional under some circumstances.
 The required quantity is the *offset* of the data.